They say…

 First sold beer: November 2013 (at original site)

-London regained one of its larger craft brewers in December 2021 when Yorkshire brewer SALT Beer Factory bought the former Hop Stuff brewery in Thamesmead and its associated bars in Woolwich and Deptford from multinational Molson Coors.
+London regained one of its larger craft brewers in December 2021 when West Yorkshire brewer SALT Beer Factory bought the former Hop Stuff brewery in Thamesmead and its associated bars in Woolwich and Deptford from multinational Molson Coors.
 By early December the bars had already been rebranded and test brews and flavour matching had commenced, with commercial brewing restarted by March 2022.

 SALT is a contemporary craft-slanted offshoot of Ossett Brewery.
-This began behind a pub in Ossett, Yorkshire, in 1998 before expanding to a much more substantial facility in a nearby industrial unit in June 2005.
+This began behind a pub in Ossett, West Yorkshire, in 1998 before expanding to a much more substantial facility in a nearby industrial unit in June 2005.
 The original SALT Beer Factory opened in 2018 as a ‘craft’-focused in one of the historic buildings on the World Heritage Site at Saltaire near Bradford, and quickly established a good reputation.
 It was looking to expand its business in London and the south of England, so the Hop Stuff deal seemed a good fit.

 SALT continued to brew on its original site but planned to transfer production of its biggest-selling core brands, notably Jute Session IPA and Huckabuck NEIPA, to London.
 The five-vessel 70 hl brewhouse was designed to be steam-heated: the steam plant was never commissioned under Hop Stuff or Coors, with a temporary generator used instead, but was finally commissioned under SALT’s ownership.